Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Concluding Remarks

 \section{Concluding Remarks}

-We have introduced a new nonparametric methodology M-CiSSA that, among other things, allows us to identify common fluctuations within a group of time series by frequency.
-It is also useful to denoise the extracted signals.
+We have introduced a new nonparametric methodology, M-CiSSA, that enables us to identify common fluctuations within a group of time series by frequency.
+It is also useful to deseasonalize and denoise the extracted signals.
 M-CiSSA is based on the properties of block circulant matrices and its diagonalization that links the eigen-structure of this matrix and the multivariate spectral density at different frequencies.
-Further diagonalization within each block of the spectral density matrix allows us to understand the multivariate information contained for each frequency.
+Further diagonalization within each block of the spectral density matrix enables us to understand the multivariate information contained for each frequency.

-We prove the uniqueness of each extracted component per frequency; that is, the extracted components in a univariate fashion coincide with the sum of all the subcomponents for each frequency extracted in a multivariate way.
-The added value of the multivariate approach is the ability to disentangle what is common from what is idiosyncratic.
-This cannot be done with the univariate approach since there is no information regarding what is common.

-As we do not need to specify a model to extract the different components, the approach is robust to misspecifications.
-The only parameter we need to choose before applying the methodology is $L$, the window length.

-We have applied M-CiSSA to energy commodity prices.
-Understanding the formation of these data is key for medium and long-term energy policy issues.
-In particular, we find the nature of decoupling at different frequencies.
-In this regard, we find that US natural gas is decoupled both at low as well as at the cyclical frequency although this is not the case for all the series.
-Coals are decoupled for the cyclical frequency while they co-move in the long run.
-This is precisely one novelty of our approach: we can ascertain at what frequencies markets are decoupled.
-We are also able to analyze the relative position among the series.
-Taking as a reference the three oils (OILBRE, OILDUB and OILWTI), we see that gas in Europe (NGASEU) is in phase with them, while coals and propane seem to be leading slightly.
-As mentioned before, NGASUS is completely decoupled.